Gravel Routes

 The short route takes the Flint Hills Nature Trail to Basecamp Flint Hills at Allen and back.
 The trail is well maintained and consists of packed crushed limestone.
 Under normal conditions a road bike can navigate the trail easily.
 So even if you didn’t bring your gravel bike you should still be able to ride the trail to Allen and back.

 This may not sound like a short route, but it is only about 20 miles to Allen from Council Grove on the Flint Hills Nature Trail.
 Allow at least two hours to reach Allen and another two to get back after the SAG stop.
-If you leave CG by at least 8 AM you should be back in CG by 12:30 pm– just in time for the box lunch at the High School.
+If you leave CG by at least 8 AM you should be back in CG by 12:30 pm.

 The good news is it is mostly downhill on the return trip.